Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Experiments

 In the previous results, we expanded the base CNN model by adding more channels in its first layer.
 To highlight our method's robustness to the expansion being performed, we provide an ablation study where we \textbf{(i)} expand width in all CNN layers on CIFAR100, \textbf{(ii)} increase depth of the CNN model on CIFAR100, and \textbf{(iii)} expand a ResNet18 model~\citep{he2016deep} by width on CIFAR10.
 We use the same CNN model from the previous section for CIFAR100 ablations.
 We also use Net2net~\citep{chen2016net2net} for initializing new parameters so that the expansion is function-preserving.
 We set $q=0.4$ and $n=1000$ in all three setups.

 When increasing the width of all the convolutional layers, \autoref{fig:image_manifold_ablation} (first column) shows the performance gain to be similar for all expansion factors, but $M_t$ attains an overall positive correlation early on during training.
 We also observe that when the number of channels is increased up to $24$, the increase in $M_t$ is more pronounced.
-Interestingly, in this case, $M_t$ increases in the first few epochs, instead of remaining constant, before decreasing for later epochs.
-During depth expansion (second column) for the same base model, adding more layers results in increasing performance.
-In this case, while the manifold metric correlates with $G^*_T$ on average, there is significant overlap across different levels of expansion.
+Interestingly, $M_t$ increases in the first few epochs, instead of remaining constant, before decreasing for later epochs.
+During depth expansion (second column), adding more layers results in increasing performance.
+While the manifold metric correlates with $G^*_T$ on average, there is significant overlap across different levels of expansion.
 When expanding the convolutional layers in a ResNet18 model (third column) by width, while there is a variance overlap in $M_t$, it remains positively correlated to $G^*_T$.

+Next, we evaluate our metric on various models with similar architectures.
+For this experiment, we expand a base CNN architecture by increasing its width and depth while keeping the number of parameters relatively similar to the base model.
+The goal of this ablation study is to assess the robustness of our metric in predicting performance towards different types of expansion.
+We generate ten such candidate models (details provided in Appendix \ref{app:hyper}) and train them until convergence using AdamW.

+In \autoref{fig:same_size}, we plot Kendall Tau rank correlation between manifold metric $M_t$ and the highest performance gain $G^*_T$ on expanding and training the candidate models for $T=500$ epochs.
+Overall, $M_t$ exhibits stronger correlation with $G^*_T$ throughout training, making it more reliable for comparing different types of models.
+On the other hand, the zero-cost baselines exhibit poor correlation throughout training except Jacov which has second-best correlation just after expansion.
+SoTL-E exhibits similar behavior, as previously observed in \autoref{fig:image_manifold}, where it initially has a negative correlation with $G^*_T$.
+We observe similar correlation trends using Adam optimizer (see Appendix \ref{app:adam}).
+These results show that our metric ranks models based on their performance, not just their size, as shown by its superior performance compared to existing baselines.